verana-labs/verifiable-trust-spec/spec.md

 ```

 :::note
-Here for trust resolution we need to get did:webs:ecs-trust-registry DIDDocument and verify its TrustRegistry entry (see DID Doc below)
+Here for trust resolution we need to get did:example:ecs-trust-registry DIDDocument and verify its TrustRegistry entry (see DID Doc below)
 :::

 org-credential-presentation.json: